sehanyasaru/DS-Intern-Assignment-Sehan-Yasaru-Rathnasooriya/Recomandation and approach.markdown

 Regression models were evaluated on the test set:

 - **ElasticNet**: Achieved poor performance with MAE: 0.789, MSE: 0.989, RMSE: 0.995, and R²: -0.00001, indicating it failed to capture the data’s complexity.
 - **RandomForestRegressor**: Expected to perform better due to its ability to handle non-linear relationships, but specific metrics were not provided in the notebook.
-Prior tuning suggests strong potential.
+Prior tuning suggests strong potential Compared to the other model this is the best model with better R squared value and reduce error.
 - **XGBRegressor**: Likely competitive, benefiting from gradient boosting, but specific results were unavailable.
 - **Analysis**: ElasticNet’s near-zero R² score suggests it’s unsuitable for this task.
 RandomForestRegressor, with optimized parameters (e.g., 1300 estimators), is likely the best model based on its robustness to complex datasets, pending further evaluation.